dinomatic/docs.dinomatic.com/content/docs/kemoku/blocks.md

 `💁 since version 2.0.0` you can display filter reviews by the visitor's country and display a country support badges on listing items.

+`💁 since version 2.2.0` you can overwrite bonus codes for individual items in your tables and grids.

+`💁 since version 2.2.0` you can filter review tables and grids by specific custom fields like payment methods, currencies, sports, services, countries and US states.

 #### Table

 ![Kemoku Table Block](https://media.dinomatic.com/images/docs/kemoku/kemoku-reviews-table-block-frontend.jpg)